Skip to main content

 I Know You

-They were travelling through the Haldighati Pass.
+The car zoomed through the Haldighati Pass.
 They stared out in silence.
-He was beside the driver and Survi sat with her mother at the back.
-The driver pointed towards the cliff saying
+Pratap was beside the driver, and Survi sat with her mother in the back seat.
+The driver pointed towards the cliff, saying.

-“ Udhar, Pahari ke beech who gaon hai, jaha haldighati k waqt Ranaji rehte thee, ab khandar hai.”
+Udhar, Pahari ke beech woh gaon hai, jaha haldighati k waqt Ranaji rehte thee, ab khandar hai.
+Loha Karan naam tha.

-“ We will visit on her way back.”
+“ We will visit on our way back.”
 They spoke in unison as they stared at each other.
 Jaivanta stared at them both and spoke up.

 “ We need a guide at Haldighati.”
 She said to the driver.